Digg of Kevin Rose

 Digg was designed as a social news website, made for people to discover and share content from anywhere on the Internet, by submitting links and stories, and voting and commenting on submitted links and stories.
 Voting stories up and down is the site’s cornerstone function, respectively called digging and burying.
 Many stories get submitted every day, but only the most Digg stories appear on the front page.

-The original design of Digg was free of advertisements, but as site became more popular, Google AdSense was added to the website.
+The original design of Digg was free of advertisements, but as the site became more popular, Google AdSense was added to the website.
 In 2005, the site was updated to “Version 2.0”, which featured a friends list, the ability to “digg” a story, without being redirected to a “success” page, and a new interface.
-In June 26, 2006, the Version 3 of Digg was released with specific categories for Technology, Science, World & Business, Videos, Entertainment and Gaming as well as a View All section where all categories are merged.
+On June 26, 2006, Version 3 of Digg was released with specific categories for Technology, Science, World & Business, Videos, Entertainment, and Gaming as well as a View All section where all categories are merged.

-In August 27, 2007, Digg altered its main interface, mostly in the profile area.
-In April, 2007, Digg opened their API (Application Programing Interface) to the public, thus allowing software developers to write tools and applications based on queries of Digg’s public data, dating back to 2004.
+On August 27, 2007, Digg altered its main interface, mostly in the profile area.
+In April 2007, Digg opened its API (Application Programming Interface) to the public, thus allowing software developers to write tools and applications based on queries of Digg’s public data, dating back to 2004.
 The domain digg.com attracted at least 236 million visitors annually by 2008.

 Want to Retire Early?
 Start Here (Sponsor)